Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 -

-Usually comes in plastic bottles (though some brands offer refills)
+Usually comes in plastic bottles, which are typically packaged in non-recyclable materials (though some brands offer refills)

 -